Child Struggling With Math Facts? What Parents Should Notice Early

 Take action sooner if your child:

 Early support does not mean overreacting.
-It means being honest about the pattern instead of hoping it quietly disappears while everyone avoids the topic.
+It means being honest about the pattern instead of hoping it quietly disappears while everyone pretends not to notice.

 The next step depends on what kind of help your child needs most.

-If the problem looks deep, persistent, and tied to number understanding, a stronger support tool may help more than more drilling.
+If the problem looks deep, persistent, and tied to number understanding, stronger structured support may help more than more drilling.

 Read Best Math Program for Dyscalculia at Home